What Luvica is and what it is used for

 Not known (frequency cannot be estimated from available data):

-How to store Luvica
+How to store Act Louvika

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.